AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-clean-rooms-privacy.md

 The comparison isn't purely about privacy.
 Direct data sharing creates data governance problems that compound over time: copies multiply, access controls drift, and audit trails are incomplete.
 Clean rooms create a single, policy-enforced access point that maintains an audit log of every query run.

 For GDPR and CCPA compliance specifically, clean rooms provide a more defensible data processing arrangement than bilateral data transfers.
-The legal basis for processing partner data within a clean room—where the data never leaves the contributor's control and cannot be accessed by the collaborator—is cleaner than the legal basis for a data copy transferred to a partner's environment.
+The legal basis for processing partner data within a clean room, where the data never leaves the contributor's control and cannot be accessed by the collaborator, is cleaner than the legal basis for a data copy transferred to a partner's environment.

 ---